 One-Click Restore is the minimal addition to a disk backup stored on removable media, allowing for easy recovery from this backup.
-If you boot a machine from the media and click Run Acronis One-click Restore, the disk will be immediately recovered from the backup contained on the same media.
+If you boot a machine from the media and click Run Acronis One-click Restore, all data will be immediately silently recovered to its initial location.